 The eight-kilometer stretch of seaside road known as the Malecon is the perfect place to watch the sunset and one of the most popular things to do in Havana for locals and tourists alike.
 It has long been a meeting place for poets, musicians, philosophers, and lovers.
 It's a spot that mixes the idyllic with reality.
 It can be a bit smoky and loud from the road, but the ocean view is peaceful and beautiful.
 Drive, bike, or walk along this stretch.
 Go when it's sunny and perfect or when the sea is moody and the sky is cloudy.
 Sometimes the road close to cars because of the weather and this can be an ideal time for a walk.

 Coppelia is so much more than just an ice cream shop.
 It is a Havana institution.
 Cubans visit Coppelia to celebrate, to mourn, to pass the time, to talk politics, make plans, and just to eat ice cream.
 The ice cream is very good and very cheap.
 Lines are always long, but the people watching while you wait are excellent.

 This is the most modern, urban area in Havana.
 It has a completely different feel from the rest of the city.
 The vibe is open-minded and fun.
 It's the heart of LGBT culture in Havana and there is a bouncing nightclub scene.
 The neighborhood is filled with beautiful mansions and many of them house excellent private restaurants or booming nightclubs.
 There are also jazz clubs, cinemas, and theaters, both large and small.
 Best part?
 Tickets to anything in Vedado are generally cheap, $5 will usually get you a seat at the hottest show in town.

 Have more questions about things to do in Havana?
-Here is a list of local Cuban Travel Experts who can help you or you can message us any questions you have.
+Here is a list of local Cuban Travel Experts who can help you or you can chat with us to get answers to any questions you have.
 And before your trip, make sure to check out: